-- Never Trust a Trailer: Famously, the film's original trailer reveals nothing about the actual film - not even that Santa Claus is a major character!
+- Never Trust a Trailer: Famously, the film's original trailer reveals nothing about the actual film — not even that Santa Claus is a major character!
 Because the movie came out during the summer box office season, in hopes of making more money, the advertisers had to make sure not to include any out-of-season Christmas imagery.
 Promotional posters from the time also barely show Kris at all, appearing to portray the film as a simple romantic comedy.
-One can only wonder what 1947 audiences thought when they actually saw the final movie, but it famously paid off because the film was a smashing success and actually ran through Christmas.
+One can only wonder what 1947 audiences thought when they actually saw the final movie, but it famously paid off because the film was such a smashing success it actually ran through Christmas.

 - No Antagonist: Sawyer is probably the closest thing to a bad guy in the movie.
 The Judge and the District Attorney come across more as beleaguered public servants doing something they really don't want to do: Kris Kringle, as far as the general public of New York City is concerned, is Santa Claus, and no one wants to be the Scrooge who ruins everyone's Christmas by exposing him as just a crazy old man.

 - Novelization: Written by screenwriter Valentine Davies and published in conjunction with the original film.

 - Ooh, Me Accent's Slipping: When Doris is angrily berating them for having Kris taken away, Maureen O'Hara's natural Irish accent can be heard.

 - Pretty in Mink: Doris has a fur coat.